tomekmarchi/Acid/README.md

 Strings,Objects & Arrays
 -----------------------
-All methods for Strings,Objects and Arrays are avalible from the root object typically $ and ACID as a fallback.
+All methods for Strings,Objects and Arrays are available from the root object typically $ and ACID as a fallback.

 Model, Define & Module
 -----------------------